MelvDouc/reactfree-jsx/README.md

 ## types.d.ts

-To have ambient types available, add a types.d.ts file to your project containing:
+To have ambient types available, add the following to your vite-end.d.ts file:

 ```typescript
 /// <reference path="reactfree-jsx" />